Sunday morning coming down

 I don’t think I’ve ever heard a bad version of Dylan’s “Ring Them Bells.”
 It’s a beautiful song.
 But I don’t think I’ve heard a more beautiful version than this one by Sarah Jarosz.
 Listen up!

-We obviously haven’t scratched the surface.
+We obviously haven’t even scratched the surface.
 Here is the playlist from Albert O’s annual celebration of Dylan’s birthday on WUMB yesterday morning.

 11:52 am Bob Dylan